 It’s said to be easy to learn but hard to master, something an app can help with as most will have a learning or teacher mode that teaches you how to improve your game.

-You can find plenty of free backgammon on the Internet, but for the best ad-free experience it’s probably worth paying.
-Backgammon NJ is highly rated for both iOS and Android, and while it isn’t the cheapest option, users rate it very highly.
+You can find plenty of free backgammon on the Internet - for example Backgammon Free on Android and iOS, but for the best ad-free experience it’s probably worth paying.
+Backgammon NJ is highly rated for iOS, and while it isn’t the cheapest option, users rate it very highly.